 Water is a valuable shared resource and the most important resource for the Suntory Group

-In our Environmental Vision toward 2050, we have established the following water sustainability goals: Reduce water consumption at our plants worldwide; preserve water resources and the ecosystem to cultivate more water than is used by our plants worldwide; realize sustainable water use at primary raw material farms; and share the Sustainable Water Philosophy broadly in communities where we are expanding our primary businesses.
+In our Environmental Vision toward 2050, we have established the following water sustainability goals: Reduce water consumption in half at our plants worldwide; preserve water resources and the ecosystem to cultivate more water than is used by our plants worldwide; realize sustainable water use at primary raw material farms; and share the Sustainable Water Philosophy broadly in communities where we are expanding our primary businesses.

 Sustainable Water Philosophy

 We investigate watersheds around our sites to understand the local hydrological cycle, using a scientific approach when needed.

 We reduce the environmental impacts of water use on the natural water cycle by implementing 3R activities and returning water to nature after adequate treatment.

 We conserve our watersheds and endeavor to improve local water quality and quantity in cooperation with stakeholders for a sustainable future.

 4.Engaging with the local community

 We endeavor to support our community by fostering collective actions to solve water issues and enrich society.